 - While being used for any test or experimental purpose; or

 - While piloting, operating, learning to operate or serving as a member of the crew thereof; or

-- while traveling in any such Aircraft or device which is owned or leased by or on behalf of the Participation Organization of any subsidiary or affiliate of the Participation Organization, or by the Plan Participant or any member of his household.
+- while traveling in any such Aircraft or device which is owned orleased by or on behalf of the Policyholder of any subsidiary oraffiliate of the Policyholder, or by the Plan Participant or any member of his household.

 - A space craft or any craft designed for navigation above or beyond the earth's atmosphere; or